-Spending time in the USA during my favorite holiday, Thanksgiving, well, makes me think about all those wonderful Thanksgiving Days celebrated by all us 'expats' in our adopted countries.
-In much the same way that Italy (and Europe, for that matter) have adopted Halloween as their own, well, in industrious Milan or places like Geneva or Lausanne, even the store owners get ready when Thanksgiving comes around the corner.
-It's so popular, you now need to order the bird in advance.
+Thanksgiving is my favorite holiday.
+And it's something that we American 'expats' celebrate pretty much the world over in our adopted countries.
+In much the same way that Italy (and Europe, for that matter) have adopted Halloween as their own, in industrious Milan or Geneva or London, store owners start stocking up when Thanksgiving comes around the corner.
+It's become so popular, you now need to order the bird in advance.
 Those same stores stock their shelves with many items that ordinary Italians would probably have fed to their pigs if they had them.

 Surprisingly, Thanksgiving in Italy brings one lots closer to the original Thanksgiving feast.
 First, there's the shipping of all the canned foodstuffs, probably not unlike the stuff our forefathers brought in huge wooden crates to and from the New World.
 Americans start filling up empty suitcases with goodies like cans of pumpkin and cranberry, Stovetop stuffing mix, and packs of Jiffy cornbread (because polenta just doesn't do the trick).

-While in America, you get something that very remotely resembles the animal from whence it came; here, you're reminded that this was, in actual fact, a bird -- feathers and all.
+In the USA, when you pick up a turkey, you generally wind up with something very remotely resembling the animal from whence it came.
+In Italy, you're reminded that this was, in actual fact, a bird – feathers and all.
 And so, you learn how, exactly, one rids oneself (or one's turkey) of his down without actually peeling the whole skin off, feather tips and all.
-I can just imagine those early pilgrims trying to figure this one out: the Indians furious that their guests tried cutting away the feathers along with the tasty (and fatty) skin.
+I can just imagine those early pilgrims trying to figure this one out: with Native Americans furious that their guests were trying to trim away the feathers along with the tasty (and fatty) skin.
 No wonder so many died of hunger.
-So, ignoring old traditions of plucking, you find your best gas-powered flame thrower, and start burning away.
+To get it right and ignoring old traditions of plucking, you find your best gas-powered flame thrower, and start torching the turkey feathers away.

-Although no matter how long you painstakingly go about de-feathering, there are always a few tough ones left over-- kind of like those grey hairs you try so hard to dye.
+Unfortunately, no matter how long you painstakingly go about de-feathering, there are always a few tough ones left over – kind of like those grey hairs you try so hard to dye.
 And, while I must say, this process does not make me nostalgic for the huge butterball turkeys with a self-popping thermometer inside, it does add a bit to your preparation time.

-The last problem you must face in serving your feast, is that, contrary to popular belief, Italians do not feast, least of which during a non-Catholic holiday, and especially, in the evening.
-So, that annual pigging out fete sort of falls a bit flat, with each Italian carefully choosing their primo (mashed potatoes & stuffing), the secondo (turkey), and the contorno (veggies), and questioning why one must eat 'family style' and not one dish at a time.
-They barely fill their plate, never mind second helpings.
+Once your table is set for a feast, there's another key issue to handle in serving your feast to your Italian paesani.
+And that is, contrary to popular belief, Italians do not actually feast.
+That's especially the case given a non-Catholic holiday, and in the evening in particular.
+So, your fully expected annual pigging out fête sort of falls a bit flat; with each Italian guest carefully choosing their primo (mashed potatoes & stuffing), secondo (turkey), and contorno (veggies) while questioning why one must eat 'family style' and not one dish at a time.
+They barely fill their plates and skip second helpings.
 Stuffing is seen as an alien life form and desserts, well, whoever heard of a dessert made from a vegetable?

-So, while the rest of us heap up our plates again and again, and then start loosening our belt buckles, well, judging by our girths, we see why Thanksgiving is an entirely American phenomenon.
+So, while the rest of us heap up our plates again and again, and then start loosening our belt buckles, well, judging by our girths, we can see why Thanksgiving is a wholly American phenomenon.